 In his Good Old Boat Magazine article on Dolphins Dyke Williams had a picture of Bill Shaw standing on a ladder looking over Trina's starboard quarter between the end of her boom and her mizzen.
 It was taken at the this same S&S Designer's Rendezvous at Mystic Seaport in 2001.
 That picture is below.

 August 20, 2009.
 Bill Shaw passed away on August 20, 2006 at the age of 80.
-As mentioned above his passing 'flipped a switch" and was a prime motivator for this website.
+As mentioned above his passing 'flipped a switch" with your webmaster and was a prime motivator for this website.
 The following is the obituary article by Steve Mitchell that appeared in Good Old Boat magazine.

 William Harold Shaw, of Bristol, died Sunday, Aug.
 20, 2006, at his home surrounded by his family, after a long, courageous battle with Alzheimer’s disease.
 He leaves his beloved wife of 55 years, Elizabeth “Beth” Thomson Shaw.